turingschool/front-end-curriculum/lessons/module-2/advanced-scope.md

 ##### Parent scopes do not have access to child scopes BUT child scopes do have access to their parent scope

 In the example below, the console log inside `makeArray` fails because parent scopes do not have access to variables declared in child scopes.
 However, the child has access to the variables declared in the parent scope (`array`).
+Think of this like tinted windows in a car -- if you're inside the car, you can see **out**, but if you're outside of the car, you cannot see in.

 ```js
 function makeArray () {